kodosa7/eshop/README.md

 This app is built for educational purposes only.
 It is not affiliated with any real eshop, eshop data or copyrighted material.

+## About the author

+Creative computer enthusiast and programmer looking for an opportunity as a Front-end developer.
+For further information, feel free to visit [https://senovska.eu](my Portfolio Website).

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)